juliorodrigues97/perfume-distribution-analytics/README.md

 <summary><b>Key findings — February 2024</b></summary>

 - **Revenue was highly concentrated across a small portion of the portfolio.**
-At the 80% revenue threshold, just 147 products (21% of the portfolio) generated approximately $1.65M, representing 80% of total net revenue.
+At the 80% revenue threshold, just 147 products lines (21% of the portfolio) generated approximately $1.65M, representing 80% of total net revenue.
 This highlights the disproportionate contribution of a relatively small group of products.

 - **The Pareto distribution highlights clear portfolio prioritization opportunities.**
 The concentration of revenue among a limited number of product lines suggests that these high-contribution products should receive greater attention in areas such as inventory availability, commercial focus, and performance monitoring.